 Garlic is such interesting food.
 Did you know that technically speaking garlic is a vegetable?
 I didn't realize this until recently.
 I had always called it a spice or an herb.
 But considering it is a bulb that grows in the ground, it is a vegetable.
 Keeping the nature of garlic in mind can help when trying to know how to tell when garlic is bad.
+This came up for me when I wanted to learn how to roast garlic.

 Can garlic go bad?